jasongoodwin/better-java-monads/README.md

 ==================

 I can't help but feel there were some important omissions in the Java8 library.
-Stream and Optional are great, but we need to get unimplicit effects like Exceptions out of the code too.
+Stream and Optional are great, but we need to get unclear effects like Exceptions out of the code too.
-To make a much more readable code base, I'll try to supply some monads to fill in the gaps.
+To make a much more readable code base, I'll try to supply some monads to fill in the gaps - especially Try.

 Usage
 =====